Kemar Roofe: A late developer with an appetite for self-improvement

 In those days, Appleton says, Roofe was "nowhere near" the physical level he's at now.
 "He was a late developer, physically," he says.
 "He was very wiry.
 He wasn't strong."

 West Brom's solution was to send him on loan, first to Vikingur Reykjavik in Iceland, then to Northampton, Cheltenham and Colchester, but Roofe found the step up to men's football difficult, struggling to make an impact from one spell to the next.
-It was a difficult period but it was crucial in the sense that it showed him the need to take matters into his own hands.
+It was a testing period but it showed him the need to take matters into his own hands.

 "It was around that time that he realised his physical condition was the one thing that was going to stop his progression - especially at a Premier League side like West Brom," says Appleton.
 "Since then, and this is all down to him, and it's why he deserves everything that he's getting, he has worked ever so hard to get himself into fantastic shape."